Language

 Obviously there are many, many more tools that are designed to help students learn how to write Chinese characters better, and there are even tools to help you learn to read Chinese.

-But not all of them take full advantage of the technology we all have in our pockets in 2021.
+But not all of them take full advantage of the technology we all have in our pockets.
 Also, many of them just plain suck. 🙂

 Try a few of these tools suggested above and find out what works best for your learning style and budget.
 For me, Skritter has been the perfect balance of each and I’ve seen my character retention skyrocket over the past year.